Inhomogeneous driving in quantum annealers can result in orders-of-magnitude improvements in performance: Results

 For $\lambda<0.5$, the global minimum of a weak-strong cluster pair corresponds to the configuration in which all spins point in the direction of the strong local field.
 As explained in Ref.~\cite{denchev2016computational}, early in the anneal, however, the local-field terms dominate, so each spin orients itself along the direction of its own local field.
 Later in the anneal, the coupling terms dominate, and the spins in the weak cluster must tunnel through an energy barrier to escape the local minimum into which they are lead during this initial phase of the anneal.
 This problem class is interesting because it was designed to benefit from a computational strength of quantum annealing (multi-spin cotunneling \cite{boixo2016computational,denchev2016computational}), while simultaneously being difficult for classical simulated annealing to solve.
 This has made it a well-studied problem class for which a quantum speed-up might be obtained, although a speed-up against the best classical methods has not yet been achieved \cite{mandra2016strengths}.
 Our experimental results, summarized in Fig.~\ref{fig:WSC}, show that anneal offsets chosen using the heuristic typically improve performance of the DW2000Q on the WSC class as measured by several different metrics.

-Figure~\ref{fig:WSC}B shows a scatter plot of the observed success probability when using anneal offsets, $p_{\rm{AO}}$, versus the observed success probability with the baseline schedule, $p_{\rm{BL}}$, for 80 randomly generated instances with problem size $N=966$ spins and weak local field $h_{\rm{weak}}=-0.44$ (i.e., $\lambda=0.44$; this value of $\lambda$ is chosen because Refs.~\cite{boixo2016computational,denchev2016computational,mandra2016strengths} focused on instances with this choice of $\lambda$), using $|\delta|_{\max}=0.08$.
-Figure~\ref{fig:WSC}C shows the corresponding times-to-solution, calculated directly from the success probabilities in Fig.~\ref{fig:WSC}B. Before we continue to discuss the results in more detail, we note that 10/80 instances were not solved with the baseline schedule after $10^7$ runs.
+Figure~5b shows a scatter plot of the observed success probability when using anneal offsets, $p_{\rm{AO}}$, versus the observed success probability with the baseline schedule, $p_{\rm{BL}}$, for 80 randomly generated instances with problem size $N=966$ spins and weak local field $h_{\rm{weak}}=-0.44$ (i.e., $\lambda=0.44$; this value of $\lambda$ is chosen because Refs.~\cite{boixo2016computational,denchev2016computational,mandra2016strengths} focused on instances with this choice of $\lambda$), using $|\delta|_{\max}=0.08$.
+Figure~5c shows the corresponding times-to-solution, calculated directly from the success probabilities in Fig.~5b.
+Before we continue to discuss the results in more detail, we note that 10 out of 80 instances were not solved with the baseline schedule after $10^7$ runs.
 Furthermore, not all of these instances were solved with the anneal offsets heuristic; depending on the value of $|\delta|_{\max}$ used, different fractions of them were solved.
 For all values of $|\delta|_{\max}$, the instances not solved using the heuristic were a strict subset of the instances not solved with the baseline schedule.
 Because we were unable to obtain concrete estimates of some of the success probabilities (both $p_{\rm{AO}}$ and $p_{\rm{BL}}$), we are forced to present a somewhat tailored interpretation of the results for the corresponding instances.
+In particular, for instances solved with anneal offsets but not with the baseline schedule, the times-to-solution are calculated by setting $p_{\rm{BL}}=x$, where $x$ is the smallest value such that we can conclude $P(p_{\rm{BL}}\leq x)\geq95\%$.
+The degree of confidence is calculated assuming each run of the quantum annealer is a Bernoulli trial with probability of success $p_{\rm{BL}}$, and probability of failure $1-p_{\rm{BL}}$.